Natalija125/Word-guessing/README.md

 "# Word-guessing" Game for guessing words (hangman).
+The program can be run independently.